 The meeting point and departure point for this trip is Kajaani airport in Finland.
-One single 'timed' transfer to and from the airports at the beginning and end of your trip is included.
-The group transfer time on arrival is set to meet the flight arriving in Kajaani at 1715hrs.
-The transfer from Kajaani to Vuokatti takes 45 minutes.
+The transfer from Kajaani to Vuokatti takes 45 minutes and is included in your trip price.
+The transfer time on arrival is set to meet the flights arriving in Kajaani at either 1310 hrs or 1715hrs.

 Please be aware that Finnair often sells flights from London with just a 40 minute change time in Helsinki.
 In our experience this is too short a time to get through passport control to make the next flight.
 If the flight times are not convenient for you then we suggest you arrive a day earlier and take time to explore Helsinki before taking the internal flight to Kajaani.